Ann Daniels Polar Explorer and Motivational Speaker

 - Climate Change

-Ann tailors every speech to her audience, bringing out the key elements that are important to the event.
+Ann tailors every speech to her audience, bringing out the key elements important to the event.

-As an inspirational speaker, her warmth and honesty, coupled with her positivity, grit, and determination, ensure compelling presentations.
+Her warmth and honesty, coupled with her positivity, grit, and determination, ensure compelling presentations as an inspirational speaker.

 “one of the top 20 Great British Adventurers of all time.”